Dulles International Airport Main Terminal: 1990s

 A baggage-claim area was added inside the terminal in 1990, and a federal inspection area at the Main Terminal was enlarged as well.
 The International Arrivals Terminal opened in 1991, replacing the international-arrivals facilities in the Main Terminal, though the new terminal quickly became overcrowded.
 The MWAA was also constructing permanent midfield concourses, replacing the temporary annexes on the main building's southern facade.
 The Main Terminal's annexes were tentatively scheduled to be completed in 1993; the extensions would incorporate a similar curved roof to the original terminal, which would remain visible from the Dulles Access Road.
 Despite calls by United Airlines officials to halt or delay the proposed expansion, the MWAA decided to proceed with the renovation, the cost of which had risen to $319 million.
 The control tower's radome was replaced again in 1993.

 By 1993, workers had upgraded the airport's utilities to support the terminal's expansion, which was scheduled to be completed in 1996 or 1997.
 This was planned to be followed in 1998 by the original terminal's interior.
 By that time, Dulles had over 11 million annual passengers, and airport officials were considering replacing the once-novel mobile lounges with a people mover.
 Work on the expansion began in October 1993, though MWAA officials were already contemplating further upgrades before work started.
 To fund the renovation, the MWAA added a passenger facility charge to every ticket, and it issued bonds to cover seven-tenths of the cost.
 The Main Terminal was lengthened to 1240 ft, slightly more than twice the original length, and the vehicular ramps were also expanded.
 The columns and roofs of the original building were recreated in the annexes, though the annexes' roof cables were prestressed using cranes rather than sandbags.
 The framework for the eastern extension was finished by late 1995, with the western extension still underway.

 United Airlines moved into the eastern annex on July 1, 1996, and the annexes were dedicated on September 6 that year.
-These expansions more than doubled the building's size while retaining its cross-section.
 Afterward, the MWAA announced plans to renovate the original terminal's ceiling, which required asbestos abatement.
 The MWAA was also relocating the concessions to provide more space for queuing, and it finished replacing the vehicular ramps outside the terminal in 1997.
 Additional midfield concourses opened in the late 1990s, relieving crowding at the Main Terminal, where queues had frequently doubled back on themselves.
 At the time, there were proposals for an underground walkway (and, later, a people mover) leading to the midfield concourses.
 Development of the walkway was delayed after U.S. Senator John McCain withheld congressional funds for the project, stemming from a dispute regarding flights at Washington National Airport.